arbuge/AutoColdEmails/README.md

 You'll also need to set the OPENAI_API_KEY environment variable with your API key from OpenAI for this to work.

-Finally, note that the code references GPT 3.5 but works better if you put in gpt-4 instead on line 24.
+Finally, note that the code references GPT 3.5 but works better if you put in GPT-4 instead on line 24 (if you have access to GPT-4).
 Of course, this will cost more since it's a more expensive model.
 But it's probably worth it for crafting a great sales email.
 I've noticed a substantial difference in email quality and much improved ability to do what the prompt requests with GPT 4.

 You also get a longer context length with GPT 4 - 8k vs 4k tokens.
 If you use GPT 4, you can approximately double the numbers in lines 18 and 19.
 See the comments in the code to understand what those numbers are.